Photon-HDF5/photon-hdf5/docs/phdata.rst

 -  **particles**: (array of integers) a particle ID (integer) for each timestamp.
 Typical data-type uint8.

 .. _measurement_specs_group:

 Measurement specs
 ^^^^^^^^^^^^^^^^^

-The optional **/photon_data/measurement_specs** group contains additional information allowing unambiguous interpretation of the data for each specific type of measurement.
+The group **/photon_data/measurement_specs** group contains additional information allowing unambiguous interpretation of the data for each specific type of measurement.

 - **measurement_type**: (string) the type of the measurements.
 Valid names
   are:

     - "smFRET" (1 excitation wavelengths, 2 detection spectral bands).
 If ``/setup/lifetime`` is True the measurement also includes TCSPC nanotimes.
     - "smFRET-usALEX" (2 excitation wavelengths, 2 detection colors)
     - "smFRET-usALEX-3c" (3 excitation wavelengths, 3 detection colors)
     - "smFRET-nsALEX" (2 pulsed-laser wavelengths, 2 detection colors)
-  - "generic" a generic measurement defined by fields in ``/setup`` and ``measurement_specs``
+    - "generic" a generic measurement defined by fields in ``/setup`` and ``measurement_specs``.

 We encourage users to submit requests for new measurement types.
-The advantage of a "specific" measurement type compared to a "generic" one is that a "specific" measurement type can have additional fields (mandatory or optional) to save specific info (e.g. ``alex_period``for "smFRET-usALEX").
+The advantage of a "specific" measurement type compared to a "generic" one is that a "specific" measurement type can have additional fields (mandatory or optional) to save specific info (e.g. ``alex_period`` for "smFRET-usALEX").

 The *measurement_type* field describes the type of measurement saved within the file.
 It is an important field allowing software